forderud/RunInSandbox/ComElevation.md

 ![UAC_prompt](UAC_prompt.png) ![UAC_prompt_pw](UAC_prompt_pw.png)

-## Configure COM servers to always run as admin _without_ UAC prompt
+## Configure COM servers to run with specific account _without_ UAC prompt

 **WARNING**: This will introduce a privilege escalation vulnerability if not used carefully.